Flexible Spending Accounts

 What’s a Flexible Spending Account?

-As an employee you have the option to set up a pre-tax Flexible Spending Account (FSA) with ADP to pay for routine out-of-pocket health care or dependent daycare expenses.
+As an employee you have the option to set up a pre-tax Flexible Spending Account (FSA) with ADP, the FSA administrator, to pay for routine out-of-pocket health care or dependent daycare expenses.

 Health Care FSA